notsamj/Personal-Projects/README.md

   - An app for managing a grocery list.
 This currently my #1 priority.
 - Java App 1
   - Not yet in development.
-- Python App 1
-  - Not yet in development.

 ### Other Projects
-I have contributed to two public group projects from my time as a student at Ontario Tech (with a different GitHub account)\
+I have contributed to two public group projects during my time as a student at Ontario Tech (with a different GitHub account)\
 JavaFX Battleship Game
 https://github.com/samuel-jones-uoit/group_battleship_assignment \
 Vue Games Website https://github.com/AlexNayl/WebDevGroupProject